Rant or rave? When your members share their experience about your plan, do you know which it will be?

-Official CAHPS results aren’t released until later in the year, and they aren’t particularly helpful because they are de-identified and vague, making it challenging for plans to address member pain points.
+Official CAHPS results aren’t released until later in the year.
+The de-identified data provides vague insight, making it challenging for plans to address individual member pain points proactively.

-The good news is that plans don’t have to wait for official CAHPS results to act.
+Thankfully, there’s no need to wait!
 You can do several things now to ensure positive outcomes for your plan and members.

-Here are 4 tips our member engagement experts recommend you can proactively do right now to promote strong Star Ratings for next year:
+Here are 4 tips our member engagement experts recommend you do right now to promote strong Star Ratings for next year:

 - Cut to the chase.
 If you could only ask your members five questions to understand their experience, what would they be?

 - Use multi-channel communications (automated voice (IVR) calls, email, text, and direct mail) to reach more of your population.
-Start with the most cost-effective channel and add follow-ups for non-responders through an additional channel
+Start with the most cost-effective channel and add follow-ups for non-responders through additional channels.

 - Be creative with transfer capabilities to easily connect members with an IVR survey.
-A call center team member can help address key issues on the spot, a unique way to improve your member’s experience
+A call center team member can help address key issues on the spot based on how they respond, a more personal and unique way to improve your member’s experience.

-- Respond to any negative feedback you get so that when the actual CAHPS survey is taken, you’ve already turned that negative into a positive
+- Respond to any negative feedback you get so that when the actual CAHPS survey is taken, you’ve already turned that pain point into an opportunity for growth & improvement.

 - Evaluate if bilingual support for your communications makes sense to reach your Spanish-speaking population.